-PROPRIETARY FUNDS - The financial activities for the Water Utility, Sewer Utility and Trash Utility are recorded in proprietary funds for the City of Wentzville and are financed primarily by a user charge for the provision of that service, and activities where the periodic measurement of net income is deemed appropriated to provide funding for capital maintenance and improvements.
+PROPRIETARY FUNDS - The financial activities Utility are recorded in proprietary funds for the City of Wentzville and are financed primarily by a user charge for the provision of that service, and activities where the periodic measurement of net income is deemed appropriated to provide funding for capital maintenance and improvements.
 The Water, Sewer and Trash utilities generate enough revenue to pay for operations and debt service, without subsidy from the General Fund.

 Where Does the Money Come from?
-Fines and Forfeitures 5% Investment 19

-• Taxes: The majority of the City's revenue, 73%, is generated by taxes levied on property, retail sales and the gross receipts tax on the sale of electricity, gas, telephone and television video services.
+- Taxes: The majority of the City's revenue, 79%, is generated by taxes levied on property, retail sales and the gross receipts tax on the sale of electricity, gas, telephone and television video services.
 The City's sales taxes include a 1% general sales tax, a 0.50% parks sales tax, a 0.50% capital sales tax and a 0.50% transportation sales tax.
 Tax revenue also includes the receipts from the state for fuel taxes and motor vehicles sales tax and license fees.
-The City continues to experience growth both residentally and commercially, which directly correlates with the increase in sales tax.

-- Licenses and Permits: Includes the revenues from building permits, engineering permits, business licenses, liquor licenses and occupancy inspections.
+The City continues to experience growth both residentially and commercially, which directly correlates with the increase in sales tax. - Intergovernmental Revenues: This represents 8% of the City's total revenues and include the receipts from federal, state and county grants. - Licenses and Permits: Includes the revenues from building permits, engineering permits, business licenses, liquor licenses and occupancy inspections.
 The City is experiencing a higher increase in residential building than the surrounding cities in St. Charles County, Missouri.
 Building permits continue to increase year after year. - Fines and Forfeitures: Includes the fines collected by the City's Municipal Court. - Charges for Services: Includes fees from Parks & Recreation and an administrative charge based on a percentage of the administrative services in the General Fund that are allocated to the proprietary funds and the Park Fund.
 The administrative fee includes overhead costs for departments such as Human Resources, Information Technology, Procurement, Finance and others, as well as a portion of the legal fees and Citywide information-technology related fees.